IGNW/zabbix-cisco-ucs-adapter/README.md

 # Zabbix / Cisco UCS adapter

-This repo contains a script that can be plugged into a [Zabbix](https://www.zabbix.com/]) monitoring system to allow it to pull a list of current faults from a UCS Manager, optionally filtered by severity.
-You can also just use it from the command line.
+This repo contains a script to pull a list of current faults from a UCS Manager (UCSM) or standalone Cisco Integrated Management Controller (IMC), optionally filtered by severity.
+There are instructions below on how to integrate this with the [Zabbix](https://www.zabbix.com/]) monitoring platform, and you can also just run it from the command line.

 ## Dependencies
 * Python 3